juncell-venzon/juncell-venzon.github.io/projects/314-final-project.md

 ## Insights:
 ---
-While I noitced that there could be a lot more fixes to be done for the project, I'm genuinely impressed with what we have achieved as a team and learned.
+While there could be a lot more fixes to be done for the project, I'm genuinely impressed with what we have achieved as a team and learned.
 It was a valuable experience in opinion, and I'm looking forward to applying these skills to future projects, potentially collaborating with some of my current teammates again.

 - For more information on UHnify's HomePage, you can [click here](https://uhnify.github.io/).